 ⇒ Travelling more in Spain?
 Don’t miss the beautiful Andalusia region and its gorgeous cities such as Cordoba, Granada, Seville and Cadiz.
 Also, if you want to know what to do in one day in Madrid, click here.

 After Casa Fuster, we stopped to admire Casa Comalat, fantastic work by Salvador Valeri i Pupurull, clearly influenced by the organic shapes that inspired Gaudi himself.
 In fact, as soon as we saw Casa Comalat I thought it was Gaudi’s work, but as a matter of fact, we were only approaching my personal objective, passing by artistic styles, religious symbols, separatist movements, riots, fights for independence.
 I knew something about the past battles between Catalonia and Castilian Spain, I just didn’t know they were still so alive in the public mind.
 And certainly, as Biel pointed out, “while before it was mainly cultural and social, now with the current economic crisis the struggle has acquired a whole new identity.”

-Before admiring the colors and the shapes of the front façade of Casa Batlló, we had to explore Gaudi’s masterpiece, Casa Milà or, how locals like to name it, La Pedrera, at the number 92 of Passeig de Gràcia.
+Before admiring the colours and the shapes of the front façade of Casa Batlló, our Gaudi architecture tour took us to explore Gaudi’s masterpiece, Casa Milà or, how locals like to name it, La Pedrera, at the number 92 of Passeig de Gràcia.

 I can’t stress enough the importance of visiting La Pedrera for anyone who heads to Barcelona and wants to learn more about Gaudi.

 Casa Milà is a house commissioned by entrepreneur Pere Milà and entirely designed by Gaudi, both the interiors and the exteriors.
 And you can easily see that as soon as you walk through the door.